dhamaniasad/flashcards-for-developers-1/README.md

 # flashcards for teachers

 Using **flashcards for teachers** makes it possible to manage your classes with flashcards.
-You can check your students understanding by checking their progress of flashcards.
+You can check your students understanding by checking the progress of their flashcards.

 ## Installing